Gleyber Torres Player Props: Yankees vs. Guardians

 Gleyber Torres At The Plate

-- Torres is batting .245 with three doubles, a triple, four home runs and 17 walks.
+- Torres is batting .245 with four doubles, a triple, four home runs and 17 walks.

-- Torres has reached base via a hit in 18 games this year (of 29 played), and had multiple hits in five of those games.
+- He has hit a home run in four games this year (13.3%), leaving the park in 3.3% of his plate appearances.

-- Looking at the 29 games he has played this season, he's went deep in four of them (13.8%), and in 3.4% of his trips to the dish.
+- Torres has driven home a run in six games this season (20.0%), including more than one RBI in 13.3% of his games.

-- He has scored a run in 12 games this season, with multiple runs three times.
+- He has scored in 13 games this season (43.3%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.